What do we do?

 At the Computational Biochemistry Research Group we are interested in the modelling and analysis of biological problems at the molecular level.
 Our expertise lies in particular in searching algorithms, optimization algorithms, mathematical modelling, and computational systems.
 Most of our research efforts are concentrated on the Orthologous MAtrix (OMA) project.
 This particular project aims to produce, automatically, reliable orthologous groups of proteins that are derived from entire genomes.
 We offer the results and general services through the internet and through the distribution of the Darwin system for bioinformatics computations.

 The OMA Browser is a SIB-funded, publicly available resource that provides orthology predictions among publicly available proteomes from all domains of life.
-During 2015, two new releases of the OMA database were made public, in which the number of covered genomes has steadily increased.
-The database now covers 1970 (+284) genomes.
+The most recent release of the OMA Browser covers now 2024 complete genomes.
+The OMA algorithm is available as a standalone program to analyse custom genome dataset.